Scuba Diving Indonesia – how to choose where to dive

 Ambon is an island within the Maluku group known historically as the spice islands.
 This is another area renowned for its muck diving, but also the very strange critters to be found there such as the Rhinopias, Mandarinfish and frogfish.

 Being both remote, and having one of the lowest population densities makes Raja Ampat simply stunning in respect of the unspoilt nature of the marine environment.
 In recognition of this national treasure, several Marine Protected Areas have been established.
 It breaks records for biodiversity of all types of species from coral to fish.
 Here you will see the big and the small and in abundance.
 Raja Ampat means Four Kings and refers to the four principal islands of: Batanta, Misool, Salawati and Waigeo (but in fact compromises almost 1500 other islands, atolls and uninhabited limestone outcrops).
+For Resorts and Liveaboards visit the Raja Ampat page.

 North Sulawesi (Bunaken, Lembeh and Bangka)